Normal grill operation?

 Temperature keeps rising

-If the temperature rises well above the current temperature setting, it could be for a few reasons:
+If the temperature rises well above the current temperature setting, it could be for a number of reasons:

-- Heat released from the initial startup process (click here fore more information).
+- Heat released from the initial startup process (click here for more information)

-- Leaving the grill lid open for extended period of time will cause many pellets to feed into the fire-pot building a large fire.
-When the lid is finally shut the amount of heat released can result in the grill overshooting the temperature setting.
+- Leaving the grill lid open for extended period of time will cause many pellets to feed into the fire-pot, creating a large fire.
+When the lid is finally shut the amount of heat released can result in the grill significantly overshooting the temperature setting.

 - A fire-out has occurred resulting in a large amount of pellets in the fire-put and excessive heat output.
 Click here for information about fire-out occurring.